Retirement Planning Checklist

 - In most cases, you should receive your first retirement check around the first of the month following your retirement date.

 - You'll also receive an Account Detail Information sheet providing you with information on what's included in your retirement calculation based on the payroll and service credit information that was posted to your account at the time your benefit was calculated.

 - You'll receive a Notification of Deductions letter if you're having deductions taken or making payments for a service credit purchase or mandatory adjustments to your account.

-- Allow at least four to six months for all final payroll to be processed and adjustments to be made to your retirement.
+- Allow at least four months for all final payroll to be processed and adjustments to be made to your retirement.

-- If after you receive six retirement checks, you believe your retirement calculation should reflect a higher final compensation or service credit, call us at 888 CalPERS (or 888-225-7377).
+- If after you receive four retirement checks, you believe your retirement calculation should reflect a higher final compensation or service credit, call us at 888 CalPERS (or 888-225-7377).